 For reasons of both simplicity and speed of calculation, however, it would be highly undesirable for JESS to select the values of thermodynamic constants in the manner described above during the equilibrium calculation itself.
 This is rather done beforehand, codifying the result and saving calculation time.
 For modelling in the GEM Stages, JESS determines an empirical function to describe these values and employs this during its equilibrium calculations.
 There are nine coefficients in the empirical function used by JESS; we call these the 'Unconditional Correction Coefficients' or UCCs.
-You should note that our UCCs do not refer specifically to the range of conditions for which the reaction has been characterised.
+You should note that our UCCs do not refer specifically to the range of conditions relevant to your modelling.
+They are based on values from the database under all conditions for which the reaction has been characterised.
 In this sense, UCCs differ from the CCC functions used in earlier versions of JESS (see May PM and Murray K, Part III, Talanta, 1993, 40,